FEI World Cup Jumping 2011/2012

 The FEI World Cup Jumping 2011/2012 is the 34th edition of the premier international show jumping competition run by the FEI.
-The final is held at the 's-Hertogenbosch, Netherlands from April 18, 2012 to April 22, 2012.
-Christian Ahlmann of Germany is the defending champion, having won the final the previous year (2010/11) in Leipzig, Germany.
+The final was held at the 's-Hertogenbosch, Netherlands from April 18 to April 22, 2012.
+Christian Ahlmann of Germany was the defending champion, having won the 2011 final in Leipzig, Germany.

-First time ever a Chinese League is held.
+This was the first Chinese League.
 In the Japan League the horse show in Minamisōma was replaced by a horse show in Mito as a result of the Fukushima Daiichi nuclear disaster.